 4. Social Inclusion

-The Department of Social Protection is the main government department responsible for policy-making surrounding social inclusion.
+The Department of Social Protection and Department of Children, Equality, Disability, Integration and Youth are the main government departments responsible for policy-making surrounding social inclusion.

 The Social Inclusion Division within the Department of Social Protection supports the Minister and Government in developing and implementing Government strategies on social inclusion.